oron-mozes/ply/README.md

 ## Tired of the waiting game?
 Your process takes a long time? we've got your back.
-...You can use any of our commands to make your down time fun.
+You can use any of our commands to make your down time fun.

 | command        | Fun           |   |
 | ------------- |:-------------:| -----:|
 | --p-game     | Terminal games |  You can play one of our games and be in our score board lead: "Snake", "Trivia" or "Fast Type" |